 What Should I Do When I Hear Sirens While Driving?

 Emergency response vehicles in Alabama have a signature sound – loud, wailing sirens.
 Most drivers pull over to the side of the road to get out of the way when they hear this sound, but many people aren’t sure how to safely react.
 Knowing exactly what to do in these common situations can help you stay safe, helpful, and compliant with the laws.
-Here’s what to do in the event that you hear sirens approaching while driving in Alabama.
+Learn from our team of Birmingham personal injury lawyers about what to do in the event that you hear sirens approaching while driving in Alabama.

 Be on the Lookout for Emergency Vehicles

 Stay alert at all times for emergency vehicle horns and sirens.
 Don’t use headphones to listen to music while driving.
 If you hear a siren, try to discern the direction from which it is coming.
 If you see a firetruck, police car, ambulance, or other official vehicles with flashing lights and a siren, it is an emergency vehicle and you must get out of the way.
 Use your side and rearview mirrors to safely look at the road behind you.
 The sirens could be coming from an emergency vehicle traveling in the same direction as you.

 Pull Over Immediately for Police Officers